Catherine's baby has arrived. It's a BOY! He was born on 3-9-10. For photos, details and updates, visit the blog.

 3. Refuse the procedure if it is not state law and you know you don't have an STD.

-4. Ask what the penalty is for refusal (sometimes a $5 fine) and refuse it then.
+4. Determine the penalty for refusal (sometimes a $5 fine) and refuse it then.

 References